 Think of it as if your interview officially starts from the moment you receive a phone call.
-You need to use the time leading up to your interview to become as prepared as possible to ace your interview.
+Use the time leading up to your interview to become as prepared as possible to ace your interview.
 Prepare for your teacher job interview and alleviate much of your stress.

 You will need to spend more time than the interview itself will take in preparing for it.
-This preparation will include learning about the job and the school, as well as preparing yourself to answer interview questions and effectively explain your assets as they apply to the teaching position.
+This preparation will include learning about the job and the school and preparing yourself to answer interview questions and effectively explain your assets as they apply to the teaching position.

 Interview Questions Could Include: